AMC Global Media: Rainbow Media Holdings (1980–2011)

 In June 2008, Rainbow acquired the Sundance Channel from NBCUniversal, CBS, and Robert Redford.
-Rainbow Media also owned Wedding Central which was shut down the same day AMC Networks went public.
+Rainbow Media also owned Wedding Central which was shut down the same day AMC Global Media (then known as AMC Networks) went public.

-As AMC Networks
+AMC Networks (2011–2026)

+Initial logo used from its founding until January 2021.

 2011–2020

-On March 10, 2011, Rainbow Media's parent company, Cablevision, as approved by its board on December 16, 2010, announced that it would be spinning off all of Rainbow Media's assets into a new publicly traded company now known today as AMC Networks, which would replace and become the successor to Rainbow Media later in 2011, and, as said in 2005, making their core cable business private.
-Rainbow Media's former President Josh Sapan serves as the president and chief executive of the newly established AMC Networks which went public on July 1, 2011.
+On March 10, 2011, Rainbow Media's parent company, Cablevision, as approved by its board on December 16, 2010, announced that it would be spinning off all of Rainbow Media's assets into a new publicly traded company now known as AMC Networks, which would replace and become the successor to Rainbow Media later in 2011, and, as said in 2005, making their core cable business private.
+Rainbow Media's former President Josh Sapan initially served the president and chief executive of the newly established AMC Networks which went public on July 1, 2011.

 On May 4, 2012, Dish Network announced that it would no longer carry the AMC Networks family of cable channels upon the expiration of the satellite provider's distribution agreement with the company at the end of June 2012, citing that AMC Networks charged an excessive amount in retransmission consent payments from the service for their carriage and low audience viewership for the channels.

 AMC Networks responded to Dish Network's announcement of its pending removal of the channels as being related to a 2008 breach of contract lawsuit against Dish Network by the company's former Voom HD Networks subsidiary (under the company's previous Rainbow Media Holdings brand) (which awaited trial in the New York State Supreme Court), in which it sought more than $2.5 billion in damages against Dish Network for improperly terminating its carriage contract; Voom's high-definition channels were carried on the provider from May 1, 2005, until May 12, 2008, when Dish removed ten of Voom's fifteen channels from its lineup and the five remaining channels the following day.
 Dish Network stated that the lawsuit was unrelated to the decision to remove the AMC Networks channels and that it ended the carriage agreement on its own terms.